michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0127.md

 - adj: having the character of an anecdote
 - adj: characterized by or given to telling anecdotes
 ### Family
+- anecdotal: anecdotally+
-anecdotal: anecdotally+;anecdote: anecdotal, anecdotes, anecdotic, anecdotical, anecdotist;anecdotic: anecdotically;anecdotist: anecdotists
+- anecdote: anecdotal, anecdotes, anecdotic, anecdotical, anecdotist
+- anecdotic: anecdotically
+- anecdotist: anecdotists
 ### Examples
 - Its prevalence in Africa is unknown, but anecdotally it is thought to be increasing there too.
 - The following is anecdotal and must be weighted as such.